h3xc0ntr0l/Snapchat-CLI/README.md

 # Snapchat-CLI
-CLI To Interact With Snapchat - Inspired By Packetfu
+CLI To Interact With Snapchat
+Inspired by the example Packetfu-CLI